The Volatility Contraction Pattern (VCP): How To Day Trade It

-What Minervini discovered in his analysis of some of the market’s biggest winners was their tendencies to pause during new uptrends.
+What Minervini discovered in his analysis of some of the market’s biggest winners was their tendency to pause during new uptrends.
 This pause created a coiling action after the initial upward force.
-It also offered a low-risk opportunity to jump onboard for the next leg up.
+It also offered a low-risk opportunity to jump on board for the next leg up.

 Regardless of the amalgamation of educators putting their own influence on the pattern, it has a handful of shared criteria for qualification.
 We’ll look at each one of these more in-depth in a moment.